orsenthil/senthil.learntosolveit.com-deploy/posts/2007/02/16/how-love-works.md

 .. title: How Love works
 .. slug: how-love-works
 .. date: 2007-02-16 21:06:00
-.. tags: hsw
+.. tags: hsw, love, relationships, psychology
-.. category: General
+.. category: Psychology
-.. description:
-.. categories: General
-.. wp-status: publish
+.. description: An exploration of the science behind love, attraction, and relationships based on a HowStuffWorks article.

 At HowStuffWorks, I found an interesting article titled "[How Love Works](http://science.howstuffworks.com/love.htm)".
 According to the article: